madrobby/zepto/README.markdown

  - `.delegate(selector, eventType, handler)` : Attach an Event listener to matched elements using the event delegation pattern.
  - `.hasClass(className)` : Check if any matched element has given class.
  - `.addClass(className)` : Add one or more classes (separated by spaces) into each matched element.
- - `.removeClass(className)` : Removes one or more class names (separated by spaces) from mathched elements, removes all classes if `null`.
+ - `.removeClass(className)` : Removes one or more class names (separated by spaces) from matched elements, removes all classes if `null`.
  - `.toggleClass(className, switch)` : Add or remove one or more classes from each element in the set of matched elements.
  - `.add(elementsArray)` : Add a set of elements to the matched elements set.
  - `.map(callbackFn(i, element))` : Pass each element in the current matched set through a function, producing a new zepto object containing the return values.